cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 Following with the AguaClara design choices, we assume an upflow velocity of 1 mm/s and a capture velocity of 0.12 mm/s.
 Given these constraints, we know that we require a minimum plate spacing of 2.5 mm to prevent floc rollup.
 That being said, the AguaClara design opts for a spacing of 2.5 cm.
 As explained in the text, this is due to the variability in the type of incoming particle.
 The initial calculations were made for clay-based flocs; in reality, clay-based flocs are not the only flocs that should be expected.
 This is the reason for the 2.5 cm spacing.
 Since our own plant faces similar constraints, we will also opt for a spacing of 2.5 cm.

-[To be perfectly clear.
-The 2.5 cm spacing is arbitrary.
-I pulled it out of the air.
-I said...
-Well, 5 cm works.
-I bet it is conservative.
-Let's try 2.5 cm.
-So now we can see that 2.5 cm is the traditional AguaClara design.
-Time to change this because there could be a significant opportunity to make a more compact sedimentation system if we use a smaller spacing.]:#

 The next dimension of the plate settlers we care about is the plate angle.
 In determining the angle, we want to make sure we have an angle that allows the flocs to slide down the plates.
 Currently, the AguaClara design sets the angle for the plates at 60 degrees.
 Given that we could not find any explicit rational for this choice and given that it seems to be working well, we decided to keep the plate angle at 60 degrees.

-[Good.
-I'd add that there isn't a huge advantage to changing this to 50 degrees. ]
+Furthermore, there is not a huge advantage to changing this design to 50 degrees.

-Now that we have the spacing between plates and the angle the plates will be set at, we can calculate what the length of the plate settlers should be using the following equation:

 $$L = \frac{S*((v_{up}/v_c)-1)+(T*v_{up})/v_c}{cos(\alpha)sin(\alpha)}$$